Superficial venous thrombophlebitis

 - Antimicrobial therapy is not needed and it should only be commenced if the patient clearly has another concomitant infection.

 - Superficial thrombophlebitis associated with an intravenous cannula is usually not treated with systemic anticoagulants.
-First-line treatment consists of removal of the cannula and topical treatment .
+First-line treatment consists of removal of the cannula and symptom-relieving topical treatment (anticoagulant gel/ointment or diclofenac gel) and/or an oral NSAID (e.g. diclofenac 75 mg twice daily), as needed.

 - The patient is recommended to start moving around as soon as the symptoms allow (immobility may increase the risk of deep venous thrombosis).